luisrodrigues154/Cyber-Security/HackTheBox/Machines/Passage/notes.md

 Lets visit the webpage <br>

-from the first post available i can say that the tcpwrapped port found is due to <b> Fail2Ban <b>
+from the first post available i can say that the tcpwrapped port found is due to <b> Fail2Ban </b>

 From the posts we can see some potential users
 ```